Skip to Content, Navigation, or Footer.

 Steam wafts out of a milk frothing pitcher in Fizz N Fork on Monday, Jan.
 26, 2026.

-Passionate about serving Onyx Coffee, one of the number one roasters in North America, out of Bentonville, Arkansas, they focus on the science behind coffee.
-Shaw shared they are big on the process behind procuring the coffee and ensuring no mold or micro toxins are found.
+Shaw shared that Fizz N Fork is passionate about serving Onyx Coffee, a prominent North American roaster in Bentonville, Arkansas, that focuses on the science behind the coffee.
+According to Shaw, the business emphasizes the process behind procuring the coffee and ensuring no mold or mycotoxins are found.

-Fizz N Fork does not put a hot shot in cold milk as it brings out the acidity and bitterness of it.
+Fizz N Fork does not put a hot shot in cold milk, as it brings out the acidity and bitterness of it.
 So, they soak the beans overnight, making an espresso concentrate.
-The most popular coffee, Shaw shared, are the Plainsman Pistachio and the Effing Coffee.
+The most popular coffee flavors, Shaw shared, are the Plainsman Pistachio and the Effing Coffee.

 One of Shaw's goals is to cater to the community, with an emphasis on sports teams and banks.
 She credits social media like Instagram and TikTok for a huge part of their success.
 Shaw shared that she wants the opportunity to work with a hospitality student considering the entrepreneurial route and feature one of their dishes.